These Chapters provide philanthropic leadership and support to Lancaster University.

-I adamantly kept looking forward to joining MBA program & got excited when I was accepted by Lancaster University, because I knew this was going to change my career but it didn’t!!
+I adamantly kept looking forward to joining the MBA program & got excited when I was accepted by Lancaster University because I knew this was going to change my career but it didn’t!!
 It changed my whole life & genuinely a new person was born after this creative program.

-This MBA degree from Lancaster University was truly a game changer, where I gained signficant improvement in my personality, profile, mindset, critical thinking, character, business, career,...etc
+This MBA degree from Lancaster University was truly a game changer, where I gained significant improvement in my personality, profile, mindset, critical thinking, character, business, career,...etc

 I´m lucky & grateful to be an alumnus of such a credible program & renowned university.

 The last few years after gaining the MBA were full of work & I could attain unprecedented success, by expanding my enterprise presence in the whole Middle East & African markets, embarked with numerous distinguished manufacturers in the pharmaceutical & medical fields & now I am the CEO & Founder of more than 5 companies in the healthcare sector in Jordan & UAE.

 Economics, Bowland College 2004

 I was originally drawn to Lancaster University due to the quality of the management school and the fact that it offered a guaranteed place to study abroad if certain academic conditions were met.
 I took full advantage of the study abroad program and spent a year at Rice University in Houston, Texas before returning to Lancaster to complete my degree in Economics.